nbuechler/copious-affect-corpus/README.md

 # List of affects for this to data
-See the emotions spreadsheet in _unique_corpra
+See the pne of the 'emotion_list' spreadsheets in the directory at the root of this project: _unique_corpra

 # Also notes...
 * categories are thus the basis for grouping sets of r-emotion s